To many people, the word “jambalaya” probably brings to mind a kind of generic spiciness. Oh, those poor people.

 The garlic plays well with the andouille to create a seamless partnership of flavor.
 And the sharp parmesan makes the tomatoes happy.

 You can get this in the oven just before plating the jambalaya for maximum oven-to-table timing.

 Anna’s recipe is here: crunchycreamysweet.com

-They’re loaded with cornmeal, buttermilk, and they’re fried to fluffy, golden perfection.
+They’re loaded with cornmeal, and buttermilk, and they’re fried to fluffy, golden perfection.

 Go ahead and dunk these little corn fritters into that Cajun stew.

 Grab Amy’s recipe over at House of Nash Eats: houseofnasheats.com

 These soft crescent dinner rolls live up to their given name, “amazing.”